ISAITB/docs-tdl/source/constructs/index.rst

 will receive the input.
 In addition the ``type`` is ignored but the ``contentType`` becomes important.
 Specifically:

 * Specifying "BASE64" results in a file upload presented to the user.
 * Specifying "STRING" (the default) or "URI" results in a simple text input.
+Note that only "STRING" can be used in case the request is defined as a dropdown list (i.e. the ``options`` attribute is defined).

 The ``contentType`` can also be ommitted in which case both the ``type`` and ``contentType`` are determined by the variable being referenced.
 If this is a ``binary``, ``object`` or
 ``schema`` a type of ``binary`` with ``contentType`` "BASE64" will be considered.